JuliaDynamics/ComplexityMeasures.jl/docs/src/devdocs.md

 # Entropies.jl Dev Docs

+Good practices in developing a code base apply in every Pull Request.
+The [Good Scientific Code Workshop](https://github.com/JuliaDynamics/GoodScientificCodeWorkshop) is worth checking out for this.

 ## Adding a new `ProbabilitiesEstimator`
 1. Define your type and make it subtype `ProbabilitiesEstimator`.
 2. Add a docstring to your type following the style of the docstrings of other estimators.